justinvoss/justinvoss.com/README.md

 ### Installing Dependencies

-Install the base components: Jekyll and Kramdown.
+Install the base components: Jekyll (3.1.6 or later) and Kramdown.

     gem install jekyll kramdown